Christian2473/Coding-Samples/readme.md

-# C++ Example
+# Coding Samples

 ## Author
 Christian Archibald

-## Homework problems done for BU MSMFT Questrom School of Business class MF703
+## Homework problems done for BU MSMFT Questrom School of Business class MF703 - Programming for Mathematical Finance

 ## Implementation
-This project includes implementations and supplementary materials for reference.
+These projects includes implementations and supplementary materials for reference.
 The samples per language are marked by the folder name